MakeLord95/WebDev/Week_5/Journal-Self-Grading/Journal.md

 - Key Learning:

-I learned how to use React, to make cool looking apps.
-I also got more familiar with JavaScript and Node.js
+I learned how to hash and salt passwords for safe database storage.
+I also learned how to implement MongoDB usage using Mongoose

 - Online Resources: